KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 }
 ```

-Quite simple, isn't it?
+Quite simple, isn’t it?
 For the first loop run, this would output:

 ```css
 0%,